silvenon/silvenon.com/readme.md

 But it works!
 I only have a few tests so far, but it's so useful to be able to test components so easily.
 I'm using the wonderful [react-testing-library].

-## ESLint, Prettier and Flow
+## Prettier & ESLint

 ESLint is amazing for warning you about potential antipatterns and common pitfalls, and Prettier is excellent for enforcing code style with its opinionated nature and simple config.
-I combined these two using an [eslint-plugin-prettier], then I undid ESLint rules which collide with Prettier using [eslint-config-prettier].
-This is the key of integrating these two tools, because ESLint's autofix will now use Prettier in the background.
-This means that you don't need a text editor plugin for Prettier at all, simply set plugin for ESLint to autofix on file save!
+Code that's not prettified is turned into ESLint errors using [eslint-plugin-prettier], then I undid ESLint rules which collide with Prettier using [eslint-config-prettier].
+For the final step I set up my ESLint VS Code extension to autofix on save.

+Integrating these three tools is pretty complex, isn't it? 😄

+## Flow

 I also integrated Flow, which is probably the biggest overkill in this project, but I want to become good at it and this is a good playground.